meutband/CaseStudies/README.md

 # Case_Studies
-Case Studies that I worked as part of the Galvanize DSI.
+Case Studies that I worked as part of the Galvanize Data Science Immersive Program.

 # Regression Case Study